-This item was last sold on : 07/25/14
+This item was last sold on : 04/25/18

-Though the name Italian eggplant eludes to these eggplants being native to Italy, their heritage lies further east in India and China, where the first domestication of S. melongena occurred.
-Trade routes brought eggplants to the southern warm climates of Italy and Sicily.
-Italian farmers embraced eggplants and soon the eggplant would become a symbolic vegetable of the Italian food culture.
-As Italian cuisine is dominated by the seasons, eggplants are one of the most popular vegetables of the summer and fall tables throughout much of Italy.
+Though the name Italian eggplant eludes to these eggplants being native to Italy, their heritage lies further east in India and China, where the first domestication of Solanum melongena occurred.
+Arabs and the trade routes brought eggplants to the warm southern climates of Italy in the 9th century and then to the rest of Europe in the 17th century.
+Today Italian eggplants are available in farmers markets and specialty grocers in Asia, the United States, Europe, and South America.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Kappa Sushi||San Diego CA||858-566-3388|

 |West Steak and Seafood||Carlsbad CA||760-930-9100|

 |Lola 55 Catering||San Diego CA||619-727-9282|

 |Nick & G's Restaurant||Rancho Santa Fe CA||858-771-1871|